MohammedKaif037/ReactChat/README.md

 Follow these steps to set up the project:

-1. Navigate to the `frontend` directory and install the necessary dependencies:
+1. Navigate to the `chat-app` directory and install the necessary dependencies:

    ```
-   cd frontend
+   cd chat-app
    npm install
    ```